Valentin Hristov (weightlifter, born 1994): Doping

-As a result of a positive drug test for Dehydromethyltestosterone (turinabol), he was disqualified from the 2013 European Championships and had received a two-year ban starting from the 9th of April 2013 till the 9th of April 2015.
+As a result of a positive drug test for Dehydromethyltestosterone (turinabol), he was disqualified from the 2013 European Championships and had received a two-year ban starting from 9 April 2013 till 9 April 2015.

 Four other athletes from the Azerbaijani team also tested positive and as a result the federation has been forced to pay a fine of $500,000.

 At the 2015 World Weightlifting Championships he was caught using Nandrolone, he was the original bronze medalist but has since had his results disqualified.
-He is banned from the 14th of December 2015 to the 14th of December 2023, this being a longer suspension due to it being his second offense.
-He was among 6 other athletes from the Azerbaijani team that tested positive.
+He is banned from 14 December 2015 to 14 December 2023, this being a longer suspension due to it being his second offense.
+He was among six other athletes from the Azerbaijani team that tested positive.

 On 22 December 2018, it was announced that as a consequence of the International Olympic Committee’s re-analysis program in connection with the 2012 London Olympic Games Hristov had tested positive for performance-enhancing drugs.

 In March 2019 he was disqualified from the 2012 Summer Olympics after the re-analysis of his samples, and was stripped of the bronze medal.
 Hristov tested positive for oralturinabol.